taborcamyut/MadSnake/README.md

 This game **requires `customtkinter`**.

-You can install it by running this in command prompt (Windows):
+You can install it by running this in command prompt (if you use Windows):

 ```bash
 pip install customtkinter
 ```

-You can install it by running this in terminal (Mac):
+Or by running this in terminal (if you have a Mac):

 ```bash
 pip3 install customtkinter